FrancoisCordier/robofriends/README.md

 It uses [RoboHash](https://robohash.org/) to generate random robots pictures to fill user cards coming from [JSON Placeholder](https://jsonplaceholder.typicode.com/).

+You can see a live demo [here](francoiscordier.github.io/robofriends).

+You can

 ## How to run the project

 1. Clone the repository